AdesisNetlife/yawds/README.md

 ## Features

 - Easy to use
-- Portable
+- Fully portable
 - Automatic packages provisioning
-- Fully configurable for your projects
+- Configurable for your specific project runtime scenario
 - Complete software stack for modern Web development and testing
 - OS dependencies checker
 - Auto-configured based on your existent environment variables